 Since a two-stage air conditioner runs for a longer time at a slower pace, it allows cold air to settle evenly in your home.
 This eliminates those annoying hot or cold spots in your home.

-As opposed to a single-stage air conditioner that runs on full blast, which cools your home fast but cannot push air efficiently around your home.
+A single-stage air conditioner that runs on full blast cools your home fast but cannot push air efficiently around your home.

 2. Improved Temperature Accuracy

 Apart from effectively cooling your home, an air conditioner’s ability to produce and maintain a precise temperature is important.